feathersjs/docs/api/authentication/server.md

 - `emitEvents` [source](https://github.com/feathersjs/feathers-authentication/blob/master/src/express/emit-events.js) - emit `login` and `logout` events
 - `exposeCookies` [source](https://github.com/feathersjs/feathers-authentication/blob/master/src/express/expose-cookies.js) - expose cookies to Feathers so they are available to hooks and services.  **This is NOT used by default as its use exposes your API to CSRF vulnerabilities.**  Only use it if you really know what you're doing.
 - `exposeHeaders` [source](https://github.com/feathersjs/feathers-authentication/blob/master/src/express/expose-headers.js) - expose headers to Feathers so they are available to hooks and services. **This is NOT used by default as its use exposes your API to CSRF vulnerabilities.** Only use it if you really know what you're doing.
 - `failureRedirect` [source](https://github.com/feathersjs/feathers-authentication/blob/master/src/express/failure-redirect.js) - support redirecting on auth failure.
-Only triggered if `hook.redirect` is set.
+Only triggered if `context.redirect` is set.
 - `successRedirect` [source](https://github.com/feathersjs/feathers-authentication/blob/master/src/express/success-redirect.js) - support redirecting on auth success.
-Only triggered if `hook.redirect` is set.
+Only triggered if `context.redirect` is set.
 - `setCookie` [source](https://github.com/feathersjs/feathers-authentication/blob/master/src/express/set-cookie.js) - support setting the JWT access token in a cookie.
 Only enabled if cookies are enabled.  **Note: Feathers will NOT read an access token from a cookie.
 This would expose the API to CSRF attacks.**  This `setCookie` feature is available primarily for helping with Server Side Rendering.

 ## Migrating to 1.x